Working with complex needs in contemporary social work practice (M45)

 Why study with us?

-Social work and social care programmes at the Tavistock and Portman are among the most established and respected in the UK, and delivered within a working NHS clinic.
+Health, social work and social care at the Tavistock and Portman are among the most established and respected in the UK, and delivered within a working NHS clinic.

 The primary aim of this course is to provide you as a social worker with validated, credit-bearing CPD to allow for your professional development.
 This course has been carefully developed to give social workers from adult, child and mental health disciplines the environment to study together and learn with practitioners from other fields.